gitlabhq/gitlabhq/doc/api/ci/lint.md

 }"
 ```

-Be sure to copy paste the exact contents of `.gitlab-ci.yml` as YAML is very picky with indentation and spaces.
+Be sure to copy paste the exact contents of `.gitlab-ci.yml` as YAML is very picky about indentation and spaces.

 Example responses: